kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 There is a saying that unless you have a group of people who hate you, you are not really successful.
 By this measure, Facebook is one of the most successful companies in the world.

-**Number of people who "shame" Facebook online or offline in everyday conversations is mind gobbling.
-Unsurprisingly, recent [WSJ rating](https://www.wsj.com/articles/warning-signs-in-the-best-managed-companies-11607785916){:target="_blank"} of US companies showed Facebook as the worst one in customer satisfaction among the top 100 in their raking.**
+**The Number of people who "shame" Facebook online or offline in everyday conversations is mind gobbling.
+Unsurprisingly, the recent [WSJ rating](https://www.wsj.com/articles/warning-signs-in-the-best-managed-companies-11607785916){:target="_blank"} of US companies showed Facebook as the worst one in customer satisfaction among the top 100 in their ranking.**

 > **"My goal was never really to make Facebook cool.
 I am not a cool person."**
 >